towa-digital/posts/02-09-2019-Our-WordPress-CMS/Post.md

 The whole structure of the boilerplate is based on [bedrock](https://roots.io/bedrock) and has couple of neat features included.
 First of all, `composer`, which also has WordPress itself as a dependency included.
 What a relief!
 Another really neat feature is the whole seperation of configuration and application files which gives us some additional security for hosting the projects.
 Simply explained: WordPress is installed in a subfolder and all configuration files (credentials, app-settings, etc) are placed in the root of the project.
 The entry point for serving the application is `/web` and therefore the configuration part is isolated to a certain point.
-If you want to know more about bedrock, we would love to guide you to their website: [bedrock](https://roots.io/bedrock).
-Give them some cudos, they really do a great job!

 #### Our Theme